fawadahmad-lab/fawadahmad-lab/README.md

 ### I'm Fawad Qureshi! 👋

 A motivated BSCS student with a passion for Machine Learning and a drive to solve real-world problems.

-- 🔭 I dive deep into Machine Learning to expand my skillset and tackle new challenges.
+- 🔭 Exploring Machine Learning and Generative AI to tackle new challenges.
-- 💼 Experienced in Data Science and Data Analytics, exploring insights from data to drive decision-making.
+- 💼 Skilled in Deep Learning, NLP, and Computer Vision with impactful solutions.
+- 🚀 Passionate about advancing AI capabilities through innovative projects.
 ### Let's Connect!

 <p align="left">